 Since different fibers react uniquely to wear and tear, it is helpful to become familiar with the common fibers used, and what they have to offer, in terms of fading, durability, and stain resistance.
 Consider this before buying a new carpet:

 - Nylon – Due to its high level of durability, nylon accounts for the majority of carpets sold in the United States.
 It is mildew and soil-resistant, however, it is prone to static.
 So, treating with an anti-static application is recommended.

 - Polyester – Many of the most vibrantly colored carpets are made of polyester.
 It is resistant to stains and fading, but it is susceptible to crushing.
 It is not as durable as nylon, but it offers a much larger spectrum of colors and textures.

 - Polypropylene – More commonly known as olefin, this is relatively inexpensive, and it is also stain-resistant.
 It is solution-dyed, making it more resistant to sunlight fading and bleaches.
 It is also resistant to mildew, moisture, water damage, static, shedding, and pilling, but it is very susceptible to crushing.

 - Wool – It is safe to say that wool is the Rolls Royce of the carpet industry.
-It is durable, and offers high level of resilience, but it is very expensive.
+It is durable and offers a high level of resilience, but it is very expensive.
 It is also susceptible to mold and mildew growth, so it should not be installed in basements.

-- Twist (Freeze) – This provides a casual, stylish and modern look.
+- Twist (Frieze) – This provides a casual, stylish and modern look.
 It is durable and often used in bedrooms, media rooms, and sitting rooms.

-- Loop (Berber) – Active families tend to favor the high level of durability provided by Berber carpet.
+- Loop (Berber) – Active families tend to favor the high level of durability provided by Berber carpets.
 It is perfect for basements and exercise rooms.